-The historical average yield is calculated from the three eligible crop years in the baseline look-back period prior to the start date in alignment with the same three years for the baseline fertilizer records.
-If a catastrophic yield loss occurred due to anomalous weather during a historical eligible crop year, yield data for that year may be excluded from the calculation of average historical yield; however, if those yield data are excluded, the historical period over which the average historical yield is calculated must be extended to include another historical eligible year (i.e., so that the same number of valid eligible crop years is used to determine the average historical yield).
-Verifiers shall use their professional judgment to determine whether it was appropriate to exclude an anomalous yield for calculating $Y_f$ .
+The historical average yield is calculated from the three eligible crop years in the baseline lookback period prior to the start date in alignment with the same three years for the baseline fertilizer records.
+If a catastrophic yield loss occurred due to extreme weather during a historical eligible crop year, yield data for that year may be excluded from the calculation of average historical yield; however, if those yield data are excluded, the historical period over which the average historical yield is calculated must be extended to include another historical eligible year (i.e., so that the same number of valid eligible crop years is used to determine the average historical yield).
+Verifiers shall use their professional judgment to determine whether it was appropriate to exclude an anomalous yield.
+If yield data is lacking for any of the three baseline years, because such data was not recorded, then the project developer can extend the historical period to include yield from further years, until three years of yield data are available.
 The average historical yield value shall be fixed for the duration of a field's crediting period, but shall be (re)calculated at the start of each crediting period.

 In order to determine if crop yields have decreased in a statistically significant manner across the project area during the cultivation year as a result of project activities, the annual yield from the project area must be compared to the historical average yield over the baseline look-back period from the same project area.
-Because yields fluctuate annually depending on numerous climatic drivers, for this evaluation yields are normalized to historical average annual county yields using USDA National Agricultural Statistics Service (NASS) statistics, 62 according to the procedure below.
+Because yields fluctuate annually depending on numerous climatic drivers, for this evaluation yields are normalized to historical average annual county yields using USDA National Agricultural Statistics Service (NASS) statistics, according to the procedure below.